Leibniz integral rule: Example 6

 where $D$ is the closed unit disc.
 Its integrand is identically 0, so $df/d\varphi$ is likewise identically zero.
 This implies that f(φ) is constant.
 The constant may be determined by evaluating $f$ at $\varphi = 0$:

 Therefore, the original integral also equals $2\pi$.

 Other problems to solve

 There are innumerable other integrals that can be solved using the technique of differentiation under the integral sign.
 For example, in each of the following cases, the original integral may be replaced by a similar integral having a new parameter $\alpha$:

 The first integral, the Dirichlet integral, is absolutely convergent for positive α but only conditionally convergent when $\alpha = 0$.
 Therefore, differentiation under the integral sign is easy to justify when $\alpha > 0$, but proving that the resulting formula remains valid when $\alpha = 0$ requires some careful work.

 Infinite series

 The measure-theoretic version of differentiation under the integral sign also applies to summation (finite or infinite) by interpreting summation as counting measure.
 An example of an application is the fact that power series are differentiable in their radius of convergence.

+Euler-Lagrange equations

+The Leibniz integral rule is used in the derivation of the Euler-Lagrange equation in variational calculus.